neume-network/documents/social-architecture.md

 All neume network code repositories must include a `CODE_OF_CONDUCT.md` document to allow contributing safely.

+### Empathy

+All contributors actively attempt to comprehend their peers thinking and backgrounds during design and execution processes.

+Empathic design is a reflection of our blind spots and strengths without an entitlement feeling understood.
+Instrad acknowledging complexity and responsibility of effectively communicating.

 ## References:

 - 1: Dijkstra, Edsger W. "On the role of scientific thought."
 Selected writings